Valentine’s Day Craft Sets for Young Children

 Having kids has definitely made me pick my battles in life.

-On one hand, I’m trying to go more waste-free, environmentally conscious.
+On one hand, I’m trying to go more waste-free, balanced, environmentally conscious.

-On the other hand, I’m a stay-at-home mother with two jobs who wants great experiences for her kids with as little time wasted as possible.
+On the other hand, I’m a stay-at-home mother with two jobs who wants healthy, educational experiences for her kids with as little time wasted as possible.

 So basically, I need to find easy, useful things for my children that can be delivered straight to my door so that I don’t have to waste time scouring (and getting distracted in) the aisles at Hobby Lobby!